JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 Southern joins [Ruby Triangle](http://35percent.org/2018-10-08-ruby-triangle-goes-to-committee/) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d) as an 'unviable' scheme that will deliver 35% affordable housing.
 Unlike Ruby Triangle, but like Cantium Retail Park, no 'late stage review' of viability is proposed for Southernwood.
 This is a comprehensive review where developers should disclose in detail actual costs and revenue received, to establish the schemes's real profitability and enable the local authority to 'claw back' additional affordable housing, should the profit be greater than anticipated.
 Given the site's position alongside the likely site of a new tube station should the Bakerloo line extension be built, this looks like a serious ommission.

-All-in-all we have the peculiar situation where one public authority is building homes on land owned by the another, but is refusing to apply for public funding because that would make an 'unviable' development more unviable, added to which it is promising to provide affordable housing the figures say cannot be provided

 ## Affordable housing - 35%, 40% or 50%?